 The programme encompasses the following:

-- Teaching on core practice models and approaches taught in the Frontline curriculum: systemic practice, motivational interviewing and parenting.
-For those remaining in the role for a second year there will be the opportunity to work towards the foundation level Postgraduate Certificate in Systemic Practice.
+- Teaching on core practice models and approaches taught in the Frontline curriculum: systemic practice, motivational interviewing and parenting interventions.

 - Teaching and support in the skills required to be an effective practice educator.
 This will include supporting you in how to get the best out of direct observations of practice, how to give feedback and how to grade these observations.
 The training programme offers a portfolio route for achieving the Practice Educator Professional Standards (PEPS) at stage two after one year in the role.

-- In addition to 20 days of training, you will have access to one-to-one coaching and mentoring from your practice tutor.
-You will also have an opportunity to participate in smaller group coaching through the year with other CSWs from across your region.
+- In addition to 21 days of training, you will have access to mentoring from your practice tutor.
+You will also have an opportunity to participate in smaller group action learning sets through the year with other CSWs from across your region.

-If CSWs remain in post beyond two years, there are further opportunities for development.
+After one year in post there are further opportunities for development.
 These include joining the Frontline Fellowship, contributing to teaching on the academic programme, and developing and utilising coaching skills with your peers.

 We hope that CSWs will stay engaged with our mission and vision throughout their social work career.
 We are committed to continuing to support individuals that work with Frontline.
-Therefore, once you have completed two years or more as a consultant social worker you will automatically become part of the Frontline Fellowship.
+Therefore, once you have completed one year as a consultant social worker, you will automatically become part of the Frontline Fellowship.

 what we’re looking for

 We want social workers with a high level of practice skill, a strong ability to engage with children and families, and a proven track record in managing complex child protection and risk.
-Whilst candidates must have experience of frontline child protection social work, commitment to and confidence in their own practice are more important than the length of experience.
+Candidates must have experience of frontline child protection social work and confidence in their own practice.

 DESIRE TO DEVELOP NEW SOCIAL WORKERS